-The Sydenham Section of the Bruce Trail winds its way along the Niagara Escarpment for about 170 kilometres between the now abandoned pioneer settlement of Blantyre, on Grey County Road 7 and Bluewater Park in downtown Wiarton.
+The Sydenham Section of the Bruce Trail continues northbound after the Beaver Valley section, startingin the almost deserted hamlet of Blantyre, on Grey County Road 12, and then winds its way along the Niagara Escarpment for about 170 kilometres until it arrives in Bluewater Park in downtown Wiarton.

-Along the way, it passes through hardwood forests and farms, past wetlands, small creeks and features some beautiful lookouts over the Big Head valley.
+Leaving Blantyre, the Trail passes through hardwood forests and farms, past wetlands, small creeks, the lovely Walters Falls, and features some beautiful lookouts over the Big Head valley.

 Turning north, the Trail soon arrives at the Bognor Marsh Management Area.
 Bognor Marsh includes upland forests, three major marshes, natural regeneration areas, and several small springs feeding the marsh and stream system, which are home to a variety of waterfowl and other marsh-living animals, birds and plants.
 The Trail passes by an education shelter, and follows boardwalks with interpretive signs, and a viewing tower from which to enjoy the marsh and its inhabitants.

-The Trail then heads out to the Bayview Nature Escarpment Reserve, with broad, sweeping outlooks over the Meaford Tank Range, and beyond to Georgian Bay and as far as Collingwood.
+The Trail then heads out to the Bayview Escarpment Provincial Nature Reserve, with broad, sweeping outlooks over the Meaford Tank Range, and beyond to Georgian Bay and as far as Collingwood.

-Returning toward Owen Sound, you hike through the Sydenham Forests, and soon arrive at the Centennial Tower, with its exceptional views of the Owen Sound re-entrant valley.
-From the Tower you head south again through some spectacular fern glens and then you follow community trails to spectacular Inglis Falls at Inglis Falls Conservation Area.
+Returning toward Owen Sound (the city), you hike through the Sydenham Forests, and notice occasional outlooks to Owen Sound (the bay).
+The Trail soon arrives at the Centennial Tower, with its exceptional views of the Owen Sound re-entrant valley.
+From the Tower you head south again through some spectacular fern glens and the recently acquired Palisades property on the “East Rocks”, eventually arriving at the well-known Inglis Falls at Inglis Falls Conservation Area.
 Heading north from Inglis Falls the Trail reaches the "West Rocks" at West Rocks Management Area and past some great lookouts over the city.

 Heading north from Owen Sound the Trail enters the Pottawatomi Conservation Area where you can stand atop the lip of Jones Falls looking straight down as the water plunges over the Escarpment.